 Man-Eating Plant: Kelpies, which look for unexpecting victim like floating sea-weed.
 Their whole body is mass of fast-moving vines, attacking en mass and drowning or suffocating their prey.

 In general, damage made by weapons (both from rolls and fixed part of it) is relatively low when compared with bonus damage coming from higher Stats and skills.
 For example, a witcher or a professional soldier will deal about twice as much damage as a random mook, using exactly the same sword.
 And that's by just whacking someone with the sword, without any finess or purpousefully-aimed attacks.

-It's entirely possible to single-handly beat small pack of heavy armed thugs with a stick (not a staff, but a stick), as long as your character is good in Weapons fighting and with enough Agility to naturally dodge incoming blows.
+It's entirely possible to single-handly beat small pack of heavy armed thugs with a stick (not a staff, but a stick), as long as your character is good in Armed combat and with enough Agility to naturally dodge incoming blows.